 Ng says, "Automation can anticipate needs and provide resources at critical points of the customer journey.
 Automation can also respond to customers as soon as they reach out for assistance in the form of chatbots and other channels."

 Automated customer onboarding can be incredibly helpful to save your company time, resources, and money.
-Additionally, it can provide an amazing customer experience and help you provide best-in-class customer service.
+Plus, it can create an amazing customer experience.